arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/16.getting-started-with-ros2/content.md

 In this tutorial, you have learned how to set up and run ROS2 with turtlesim visualization on the Portenta X8 using an external display.
 You have implemented direct command execution and containerized deployment methods, providing flexibility for different use cases.

-The direct method offers quick testing and development capabilities, while the Dockerized approach provides an automated method ideal for production deployments.
+The direct method offers quick testing and development capabilities, while the Dockerized approach provides an automated method ideal for controlled deployments.

 ### Next Steps

-Now that you have ROS2 running on your Portenta X8, you can try different ROS2 packages and create custom nodes, integrate sensor data from Portenta X8's built-in capabilities with carriers, develop robotics applications using the ROS2 framework or create custom Docker images with your ROS2 applications.
+Now that you have ROS2 running on your Portenta X8, you can try different ROS2 packages, create custom nodes, integrate sensor data from the Portenta X8's built-in capabilities with carriers, develop robotics applications using the ROS2 framework, or create custom Docker images with your ROS2 applications.

 For more information about Portenta X8 capabilities, check out the [Portenta X8 User Manual](https://docs.arduino.cc/tutorials/portenta-x8/user-manual).